elliottslaughter/integrity-checker/README.md

     timestamps, etc.) of all.
 The database itself should of course be checksummed as well.

-  * Given two databases, the tool should iterate the entries and print a *helpful* summary of the differences between them.
+  * Given two databases, or a database and a directory, the tool should iterate the entries and print a *helpful* summary of the differences between them.
+For example, the tool should highlight suspicious patterns, such as files which got truncated (had non-zero size, and now have zero size) or have other patterns that could indicate corruption (e.g. the presence of NUL bytes, if the file originally had none).

 Here are a couple sample use cases: